aa096/CA-HTML-CSS/README.md

 ## Description

 A e-commerce website made with HTML, CSS, vanilla JavaScript.
 The product listings on this site are dynamically sourced through an API connected to a headless CMS.
-The store is for a brand called Rainy Days that sells rainwear made for people with an active lifestyle.
+The store is for a brand called Rainy Days that sells rainwear made for people in the age of 30-50 with an active lifestyle.

 ## Built With